Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data: Introduction

+Increasing populations have a potential to create a huge future demand for the limited resources on food in low- and middle income countries \citep{le2017can, alexandratos2012world}.
+In order to support family planning policies, as a source of useful insight, we analyse the proportion of contraceptive use among women aged 15-49 based on data from the 2014 Kenya Demographic and Health Survey (KDHS2014) \citep{KDHS2014}.
+This requires a geostatistical model that can handle a binomial observation model while accounting for jittering.

 In Section \ref{sec:dataAndModel}, we describe the KDHS2014 data set and outline the model structure.
 Section \ref{sec:method} details the proposed method for approximate inference.
 Section \ref{sec:SimStudy} presents the simulation study and the analysis of contraception use in Kenya.
 We end the paper with discussion in Section \ref{sec:discussion}.

-Supplementary results are found in the Appendices, and all R and C++ code is available in the Github repository \href{https://github.com/umut-altay/Supplementary.git}{https://github.com/umut-altay/Supplementary.git}.
+Supplementary results are found in the Supplementary Materials, and all R and C++ code is available in the Github repository \href{https://github.com/umut-altay/Supplementary.git}{https://github.com/umut-altay/Supplementary.git}.
 The repository includes a data statement which outlines the application procedure to download the contraception data from DHS.